 Phlebotomy technicians are trained to work in a variety of healthcare settings.
 Their primary responsibility is to collect blood and specimens for testing.
-The certificate program prepares graduates to work in entry-level employment and sit for the national certification exam.
+The certificate program prepares graduates to work in entry-level employment and sit for the national certification exam through the American Society of Clinical Pathologists or the American Medical Technologists.

-Graduates who want to expand their career opportunities can apply their certificate toward an associate degree in medical assisting, medical laboratory technician and other allied health professions.
+Graduates who want to expand their career opportunities can apply their credits toward an associate degree in medical assisting, medical laboratory technician and other allied health professions.

 About Phlebotomy Technicians

-Click here to see an example of the program sequence and to learn more about what is required of students before enrolling in an externship.
+Learn more about the program sequence and what is required of students before enrolling in an externship for the short-term certificate program.